The Benefits of Using Lasers to Treat Gum Disease in Buford

 Maintaining a good oral hygiene program after you undergo any type of periodontal therapy is critical to avoiding a recurrence of the inflammation.
 Brush your teeth daily and rinse regularly with an antimicrobial product that offers prescription-strength healing for irritated gums.
 Avoid or stop smoking to reduce the risk of future infections, and follow any specific instructions from your dentist or dental specialist as closely as possible.

-If you would like more information regarding the use of lasers to treat gum disease in Flowery Branch – or to determine if you are a candidate for the procedure – call our office today to schedule a consultation.
+If you would like more information regarding the use of lasers to treat gum disease in Buford – or to determine if you are a candidate for the procedure – call our office today to schedule a consultation.